takanabe/ai-lab/workshops/building-applicaiton-with-ai/docs/manuals/04_Authentication.md

 Follow @/.clinerules/03_technology_stack.md .
 You must apply Material UI while we are implementing Next.js pages and React components.
 ```

 ![](images/4_1_LoginForm.png)

+Once the UI and tests are confirmed, mark the task as complete:

 prompt